TheOmer77/react-transition-switch/README.md

 This package provides a `TransitionSwitch` parent component and a `TransitionSwitchItem` child component.

 - The `TransitionSwitch` component accepts a `value` prop, and children which can be `TransitionSwitchItem` components.
+Components other than `TransitionSwitchItem` are not affected by the `value` prop.
 - The `TransitionSwitchItem` component also accepts a `value` prop, and a child which must be a component that accepts a ref, or an element such as a div.

-If the value of an item matches the parent's value, only that item's child component will be displayed.
+If its value matches the parent's value, only this item's children will be rendered.

-If the parent includes any children other than `TransitionSwitchItem`s, they will always be rendered alongside the active switch item.

 ```jsx
 import { useState } from 'react';